right-rudder/blue-skies-astro/src/content/training-programs/en/certified-flight-instructor-cfi.md

       "Pay up front or incrementally",
     ]
   note: Price is based on FAA minimums.
+video:
+  title: Why Become a Certified Flight Instructor?
+  subTitle: Becoming a Certified Flight Instructor opens doors to valuable experience, career advancement, and the opportunity to inspire the next generation of pilots.
+It strengthens your skills, builds flight hours, and positions you for success in the aviation industry.
+  videoId: 5MhGt_28Ifc
 ---

 ## Why Become a Certified Flight Instructor?